mawrkus/firefox-readme-addon/README.md

 ## TODOs

+- Edit link text?
+- Save offline?
+- Analytics?
 - Storage should be sync between popup and sidebar
-- Edit link text
-- Reminder
-- Analytics?
-- Save offline?